-The Kentucky Race Track Chaplaincy serves many of the major race tracks in the state of Kentucky.
-This includes Churchill Downs, Turfway Park, and Ellis Park.
-Our ministry helps fund the Chaplains, Chapels and outreach at each race track.
+The Kentucky Race Track Chaplaincy serves most of the major race tracks in the state of Kentucky, as well as one located in southern Ohio.
+These tracks include Churchill Downs, Turfway Park and Ellis Park in Kentucky, and Belterra Park near Cincinnati, Ohio.
+The ministry helps fund the Chaplains, Chapels and outreach at each race track.

 Ellis Park3300 U.S. Highway 41 North Henderson, KY 42420 Chaplain Ron Crawford: 812.483.3590

 Ellis Park is a thoroughbred racetrack in Henderson, Kentucky, just south of Evansville, Indiana.
 It was built by the Green River Jockey Club in 1922.
 Three years later, James C. Ellis, a Rockport businessman, purchased the track, which at the time was known as Dade Park.
 The facility was renamed Ellis Park in 1954.
 The track passed through a series of ownerships before being purchased in 2006 by Ron Geary, a Kentucky businessman, from Churchill Downs Incorporated.

 Turfway Park7500 Turfway Road Florence, KY 41042 Chaplain Doug Eldridge: 859.393.7756